Dionne quintuplets: In popular culture

+In the final scene of the 1940 film River's End, Cheeta, newly married to Andy Dijon, questions her choice of husband, complaining among other things that French Canadians do not make good papas.
+Her enthusiasm for the union is renewed when Andy points out that the only man in the world who is papa to five babies at the same time is French Canadian.

 In the 1944 film The Miracle of Morgan's Creek, an American girl has six boys.
 The news makes headlines around the world.
 A newspaper headline is shown: "Canada Protests: 'Possible But Not Probable.'
 Says Premier".

 In the 1945 film Duffy's Tavern, Archie, played by Ed Gardner, asks another character (Miss Duffy), "what else did you see while you were up there [in Canada], did you see the, uh, quintuplets?!"

 In the 1946 Looney Tunes cartoon Baby Bottleneck, Daffy Duck is shown taking phone calls from a handful of celebrity fathers including Eddie Cantor, Bing Crosby and Oliva Dionne (who is quickly dismissed by Daffy with a curt "Mr. Dionne, puh-lease!").

 Stephen Sondheim referenced the quintuplets in his song "I'm Still Here" from the musical Follies with the line "I got through Abie's Irish Rose, five Dionne babies, Major Bowes..."

 A 1978 documentary Dionne Quintuplets, narrated by Pierre Berton, included news footage and interviews.

 The 1994 TV miniseries Million Dollar Babies was based on the novel Time of Their Lives—The Dionne Tragedy.

 The publicity around the birth and display of the quintuplets inspired the 1999 episode of The Simpsons, "Eight Misbehavin'.

+The 2000 Disney Channel original move “Quints” focuses on the dangers of the limelight for a set of quintuplets.

+The Season 4 Episode of South Park, Quintuplets 2000, is partial based on the Dionne Quinntuplets.

 In 2018, the birth of the quintuplets was named a National Historic Event.

 The fourth episode of the Amazon television series The Marvelous Mrs. Maisel is called "The Disappointment of the Dionne Quintuplets".

-E.L.
-Doctorow references the quintuplets in his novel World's Fair (1985) in a chapter 2 passage: "I don't trust that doctor", she said of the physician attending the Dionne quintuplets.
+E. L. Doctorow references the quintuplets in his novel World's Fair (1985) in a chapter 2 passage: "I don't trust that doctor", she said of the physician attending the Dionne quintuplets.
 "He likes the limelight too much."

-Shelley Wood's novel about the sisters, The Quintland Sisters, was published on March 5, 2019.
-It is a fictionalized account of the sisters' story from the point of view of one of the midwives' assistants.